BenBoZ/debugging/src/paper.md

 Having a structured approach can greatly improve your ability to debug programs, troubleshoot problems or solve problems in general.
 [SOURCE]
 People often mistake debugging for long sessions going on for days trying to hunt the bug from hell.
 But debugging can also be as quick as 1 minute, when trying to find the source of a compilation error.

-[@lindad.henman]
-There has been much research on the subject of debugging, problem solving and debugging.
-This whitepaper aims to give you some practical approaches in solving problems.

 A majority of good debuggers are also good programmers, but not vice-versa.
 [SOURCE]